The Career Services Center is your gateway to finding and hiring students for your campus jobs.

 What is the last day a student employee can work?

-Federal work-study students cannot work past May 3rd.
+Students cannot work past the last day of exams.
+Federal work-study students cannot work over the summer.
 Departmental student employees can work for as long as the submitted EPAF indicates.
 To extend the payroll period, a new EPAF must be submitted.
 Graduate assistants’ last day is determined by The Graduate School.

 Is a recently graduated student eligible to work as a student employee during the summer?